Profile

 Abstract

-This country profile of Niger provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to Niger between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in Niger from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $5.3 billion in loan and grant-financed commitments and 143 projects to the Republic of Niger.
+From 2000 to 2022, China directed $5.3 billion in loan and grant-financed commitments for 143 projects in Niger.
 China’s portfolio in Niger is dominated by non-concessional loans for multiple oil megaprojects, including over $2 billion committed in 2008 and $1.8 billion in 2019—with these loans supporting the SORAZ oil refinery, the Agadem oilfield and pipeline, and the Niger-Benin pipeline.

 Featured Authors